junkurihara/jscu/packages/js_crypto_key_utils/README.md

 > **WARNING**: At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.

 # Introduction and Overview
 This library is designed to be 'universal' as a cryptographic key utilities, i.e., it works both on most browsers and on Node.js just by importing from npm/source code.
 This key utility library provides useful converters for EC/RSA keys in PEM/DER<->JWK, octet form of EC keys <-> JWK, and computation of JWK thumbprints.
+Especially for the conversion PEM/DER <->JWK, encryption and decryption of private key in DER/PEM are supported.

 # Installation
 At your project directory, do either one of the following.